 Like the beginning of most conception stories, this one begins with a uterus.
 More specifically, an embroidered cartoon of a uterus with the words "mine, mine, mine" running over it repeatedly.
 That piece, a response to Hobby Lobby’s 2014 ban on covering employee birth control in their company health plans, was embroidery artist Shanalee Hampton’s first foray into political art.

 “That was one of my very first political pieces.
 It was a success and I was able to donate some money to Planned Parenthood.
 Each time I sold one, it made me happy,” she says.
 Embroidery was something she initially “really hated” as a kid, but she picked it back up as an adult when she saw the potential it held for art.
 “I've always wanted to change the way people think about embroidery because it tends to be something that we learned from our grandmas; very domestic, very flowery, and cute.
 But it doesn't have to be.
 It can be a really powerful tool for self-expression because you're just drawing with thread so you can do anything with it.”

 “I’ve tried to put messages in places where I knew people and I thought it would make them smile and make them feel less alone.
 That's an important thing to me.
-We need to know that we're all in this together even if we’re struggling,” she says, noting that was the original point of the pole messages.
+We need to know that we're all in this together even if we’re struggling,” she says, noting that was the original point of the messages that can be seen on telephone poles around the city.
 “It felt good and it made my friends happy.
 And then I started hearing from strangers who were seeing them and it was making them happy.
 Just putting positivity out into the world feels helpful.”